CryptocurrencyCheckout/CryptoStreamerAPI/readme.md

+## Adjustable Options:

 ### How do I display only my coin?
-Simply adjust the displayCoin variable to your coins ticker. (must be lowercase.)
+Simply adjust the displayCoin variable to your coins ticker. (input must be lowercase.)

-Currently available coins: btc, eth, ltc, dash, send, cdzc, arrr, colx, znz.
+Currently available Coins: btc, eth, ltc, dash, send, cdzc, arrr, colx, znz. (leave blank to display all coins)

+### How do I show only online/offline Streams?
+Adjust the dispayStatus variable to show only online or offline streams.

+Currently available options: online, offline. (leave blank to display all streams)

+### How do I enable and use pagination?
+Adjust the $displayPagination variable to enable and use pagination.
+(Control how many streams display per page.)

+Currently available options: numeric values 1 to 20. (leave blank to disable pagination)

+(Pagination will require additional code to be added to your site to sort through the pages of streams.)